kiraio-moe/remove-unity-splash-screen/README.md

 Before doing the actual work, don't forget to always backup the original files.

 If you build a new game with different Project Settings, you need to remove the splash screen again to avoid any errors.
 Don't just replacing using the old modded `globalgamemanagers` or `data.unity3d` file.

+You may want to read [PC, Mac, Linux Standalone](#pc-mac-linux-standalone) section first and the rest to know the context then read the [Universal](#universal "Universal") section.

 ### Universal